The beginner’s guide to… Formula 1 engine and gearbox penalties

 Any driver who has a penalty of more than 15 places – or if they have a punishment that pushes them to the back of the grid – will start behind any other classified driver.

-A new element is viewed as ‘used’ once the car’s timing transponder shows that it has left the pit lane during an official session.
+A new power unit element is viewed as ‘used’ once the car’s timing transponder shows that it has left the pit lane during an official session.
 Meanwhile, power unit and gearbox components are sealed to ensure that parts cannot be replaced without the FIA knowing.

 If a driver introduces more than one of the same element that is subject to penalties, only the last element fitted may be used at subsequent events without further penalty.